 When it comes to products and services that could make the difference between one’s pain or comfort, sickness or wellness, injury or safety and life or death, the more significant the education, experience and training becomes.
 The more specialized the field is (like, becoming a dental assistant), the more specialized the training needs to be.

-In 1965 or 1970 one may have easily walked into a dentist office, fresh out of high school, filled out an application, and walked out with crossed fingers that something would happen to the one dental assistant who already had your coveted position.
+In 1965 or 1970 one may have easily walked into a dentist office, fresh out of high school, filled out an application, and walked out with crossed fingers that something would happen to the current employee who already had your coveted position.

 Most dentists were in their own office with minimal supporting staff, especially in smaller towns.
 They may have seen just a handful of patients each day.
 If you went in with a toothache only a few years before that, the tooth was likely pulled.

 In those same years we did not have a container of anti-bacterial gel sitting on every counter or a massive container of anti-bacterial wipes by the grocery carts in stores.
 Then we were merely in the dawn of awareness about germs and bacteria, and the ways that they were bringing detriment to us.

 Programs were starting to be taught at elementary schools about why one should brush their teeth three times a day but that was pretty much the extent of the average person’s dental awareness.

 Such things just aren’t the case anymore as in the above scenarios.
 So much has been learned that has made dental assistant training what could be considered a moral must.